Welcome to BackTrax! This article will give you a quick walkthrough of the main features of the app so you can get started quickly.

 The import screen for the iOS Media Library gives you several options for browsing and searching the library to select tracks to import.

-Here you can tap individual songs to import them one by one, or you can use the +All button at the top of any list of songs to import everything in the list.
-Songs will be grayed out as they are imported, and when you’re done you can tap the Done button at the top right to exit the import panel.
+Here you can tap individual songs to import them one by one, or you can use the button at the top of any list of songs to import everything in the list.
+Songs will be grayed out as they are imported, and when you’re done you can tap the Done button at the top right to close the import panel.

 Now you’ll see the tracks you have imported in the BackTrax Library list.
 You can tap songs in the BackTrax Library on the right, and they will be added to the set on the left.